-Study Leave: planned time off school to study for examinations Visits/Trips/Sporting Events (with educational value; normally trips/visits organised by the school)
+- □ Study Leave: planned time off school to study for examinations - Visits/Trips/Sporting Events (with educational value; normally trips/visits organised by the school)

-When a student is absent from school it is the responsibility of a parent/guardian to inform the school by email (email to the registrar (registration@lannaist.ac.th), and the child's Homeroom teacher and the Head of Middle School or Head of High School - all email addresses are on our website, or by telephone - before 8:15am.
+When a student is absent from school it is the responsibility of a parent/guardian to inform the school by email.
+Please email the registrar (registration@lannaist.ac.th), and the child's Homeroom teacher and the Head of Middle School or Head of High School (all teacher's email addresses are available to you within this handbook - see pages 8 and 9), or by telephone - before 8:15am.
 Please use (052) 000838 to report the absence by phone.